top of page

 Can you spy these Paston objects on your walk?

 A game for children.
-For adults, a grounding activity if you use thick description - sensory words - to describe a rich sense of what you see.
+For adults, a grounding activity if you use thick description - use all your senses - to describe a rich sense these objects and views on the walk.

 Medieval Norwich Flyover